Alpine Tips

 When your rappel ends on the ground, have the first person down untie the stopper knots.
 You’re on the ground, so obviously they’re no longer needed, and they need to be untied to pull the rope.
 So, get into the habit of having the first person do this.
 This helps prevent that all-too-common mistake of starting to pull the rappel rope with a knot still in one end, yikes!

-Consider tying your stopper knot at least 2 feet from the end of the rope.
+For a rappel, consider tying your stopper knot at least 2 feet from the end of the rope.
 By doing this, you give yourself enough extra rope to at least tie an overhand.
 This gives you something to clip your tether to, in case you screw up and reach the knot.
 If you don't do this, yes, you did prevent the catastrophe of rapping off the end of your rope, but now you might be kind of screwed, because you maybe can't do much else.

 Think you’d never make a mistake like this?
 If it can happen to Alex Honnold, it can darn sure happen to you.